userfront/guide/all/examples/nextjs.md

 ### Protecting the dashboard page

-When a user is logged in, they are issued a JWT access token that gets stored as a cookie in their browser.
+When a user logs in, they are issued a JWT access token that gets stored as a cookie in their browser.

-We can read and verify this access token with each request:
+We can read and verify this access token with each request.

-- If the access token is valid, we include information about the user in the props for our pages
+- **If the access token is valid**, we include information about the user in the props for our pages
-- If the access token is not valid, we redirect the user to log in
+- **If the access token is not valid**, we redirect the user to log in

-To do this, create a file `/common/auth.js` where we can add a reusable method.
+To set up the reusable method, create a file `/common/auth.js`:

 <pre style="color:white">
 .